bugnaum/techona-ios/README.md

 # techona-ios

-In order to manipulate de UITableViewController content, please, manipulate the ``` techona-button.json ``` file.
+In order to manipulate the UITableViewController content, please, manipulate the ``` techona-button.json ``` file.